stereohorse/YANOM-Note-O-Matic/dockerfiles/yanom-dev-deb10-slim-buster/README.md

 There is a script `scripts/build-docker-image.sh` that will automate the process

 ## Additional files in this folder
-`.dockerignore` can be used to minimise the ammount coppied to the image `yanom.spec` is a yanom.spec file that is used by pyinstaller inside the docker image.
+`.dockerignore` can be used to minimise the amount copied to the image `yanom.spec` is a file that is used by Pyinstaller inside the docker image.

-Note- a generic yanom.spec can not be created on the fly as pyinstaller can not find `pyfiglets` or
+Note- a generic `yanom.spec` can not be created on the fly as Pyinstaller can not find `pyfiglets` or

-Modifications are in the dats line and 3 lines related to hidden imports
+Modifications are in the datas line and 3 lines related to hidden imports

+# Modification 1
 Add value to `datas` to find the `pyfiglet` fonts

 ```